cyberphone/jws-ct/README.md

 The knowledgeable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.
 The primary advantages of this scheme versus using HTTP headers include:
-- Due to *transport independence*, signed objects can for example also be used be used in browsers expressed in JavaScript
+- Due to *transport independence*, signed objects can for example be used in browsers expressed in JavaScript or be exchanged asynchronously over WebSockets
 - Signed objects can be *stored in databases* without losing the signature
 - Signed objects can be *embedded in other JSON objects* since they conform to JSON